Alain de Benoist: Identity

 "Le droit à la différence est un principe et, comme tel, il ne vaut que par sa généralité.
 Autrement dit, je ne suis fondé à défendre ma différence que pour autant que je reconnais et respecte celle d'autrui.
 A partir du moment où vous instrumentalisez ce droit pour opposer votre différence à celle des autres, au lieu d'admettre que celle des autres ne menace pas la vôtre, mais au contraire la renforce, à partir du moment où vous considérez la différence, non comme ce qui permet le dialogue mais comme ce qui légitime son refus, lorsque par conséquent vous posez la différence comme un absolu alors qu'elle n'existe par définition que dans la relation, vous retombez dans le nationalisme tribal, dans l'appartenance comme subjectivité pure.
 On en voit les effets directs dans les inconséquences d'un Le Pen qui, en France, fait profession de défendre les traditions des « indigènes », mais justifie le colonialisme en Nouvelle-Calédonie et décrit la coutume kanak comme « rétrograde », ou bien encore parle de Dieu dans ses discours, mais soutient qu'on ne peut être à la fois bon Français et bon musulman!")

 In 1966, he had written: "Race is the only real unit encompassing individual variations.
 The objective study of history shows that only the European race (white race, caucasian) has continued to progress since its appearance on the rising path of the evolution of the living, unlike races stagnant in their development, therefore in virtual regression."

 If scholars like Pierre-André Taguieff have characterized the Nouvelle Droite as a form of mixophobia due to its focus on the notion of difference, de Benoist has also criticized what he calls "the pathology of identity", that is to say the political use of identity by the populist Right to push an "us versus them" debate escorted by what he considers to be "[systematic] and [irrational] hating".
-The difficulty of understanding de Benoist's views on identity rests upon the fact that his writings have experienced multiple re-synthesis since the 1960s.
+The difficulty of understanding de Benoist's views on identity rests upon the fact that his writings have experienced multiple reformulations since the 1960s.
 In 1974, he said "there is no superior race.
 All races are superior and each of them has its own genius."
 In 1966, he had written: "The European race does not have absolute superiority.
 It is only the most capable of progressing in the direction of evolution ...
 Racial factors being statistically hereditary, each race has its own psychology.
 All psychology generates value."
 De Benoist has been influenced by Carl Schmitt's distinction between friend and enemy as the core issue of politics.
 Despite this, he sees immigrants as eventually victims of globalization, and has argued that immigration was first of all a consequence of multinational companies being greedy for profits and preferring to import cheap labor.